johnantoni/jquery.tamper/readme.txt

 *  Simply watches an element for changes, if any encountered flips the tamper flag to true.
 *  If the exit button is clicked and the tamper flag is set to true a dialog will appear warning
 *  the user they will lose their changes if they click OK.
+*  Added "return this;" to support method chaining.
 *
 * Params:
 *  $(element)  : (required) element (textarea) to watch for changes